 While the rum was originally issued neat, the legend suggests sailors would “prove” its strength.
 This involved checking that gunpowder doused with their ration would still ignite.
 This led to “Navy Strength” becoming part of the drinking vocabulary.

-The Introduction of Grog
+The History of Grog

 It seems a few bad apples got a bit drunk and created problems.
 As a result Admiral Edward Vernon (known as Old Grog because of his grogram cloak) mandated the practice of diluting rum with water in a 1:4 ratio and splitting the ration into two servings each day.
 In 1795 the Navy required adding lemon or lime juice to prevent scurvy.